Camping Tours & Trips in Africa

 - 16 DAY - BOTSWANA OVERLAND TOUR / CAMPING

-- Zanzibar to Vic Falls
+- Gorillas to Vic Falls (from Nairobi to Victoria Falls)

 - 35-day Cape Town to Zanzibar (Camping)